zanybeyondart/ReadMeEditor/README.md

 ### Concluding your first program
-Congratulations, you sucessfully have a functional mini game.
-Just with these concepts you can create a full fledge game like **Dino Wars**.
+Congratulations, you successfully have a functional mini-game.
+Just with these concepts, you can create a full-fledged game like **Dino Wars**.

-Furthermore in this guide I will be going through how working with your own textures and then how you can master animation
+Furthermore, in this guide, I will be going through how to work with your own textures and then how you can master animation

 **Some key points to remember from this exercise**
-* Its important to work with structures when it comes to MLX or Game as it gives you too much flexibility
+* It is important to work with structures when it comes to MLX or Game as it gives you too much flexibility

-* Keep track of each and every memory, initialize every variable in your structures, further on in this guide you will see how we will be connecting different structs and linked lists to each other, in this case its really important to start the habbit of this concept from the base itself
+* Keep track of each and every memory, and initialize every variable in your structures, further on in this guide you will see how we will be connecting different structs and linked lists to each other, in this case, its really important to start the habit of this concept from the base itself

 ## Understanding Textures & Sprites

-A key feature of a dope game is graphics, its really important to understand how graphics work and how you can use it to your advantage creatively and make **GAME OF THE YEAR!!!!!**
+A key feature of a dope game is graphics, it's really important to understand how graphics work and how you can use it to your advantage creatively and make **GAME OF THE YEAR!!!!!**

-**Textures** are basically images that you use for your game, **Sprites** are a set of textures which together when sequentially displayed look like a video or animation
+**Textures** are basically images that you use for your game, **Sprites** are a set of textures that together when sequentially displayed look like a video or animation

 | Texture | Sprite (set of textures) |
 | :----: | :----: |